Battle of Pozières: Defence of Pozières

 The O.G.
-Lines (Old German Lines)
+Lines

 On 24 July, once Pozières had been secured, General Gough pushed for immediate moves against the O.G.
-Lines north and east of the village.
-The first task was to take the lines up to the Albert–Bapaume road; the original objectives which had not been captured.
+Lines (Old German Lines) north and east of the village.
+The first task was to capture the lines up to the Albert–Bapaume road; the original objectives which had not been captured.
 Attacking in the dark, only the Australian 5th Battalion found either of the O.G. trenches and it was counter-attacked by the German 18th Reserve Division.
 Simultaneously on the Australian's right, the British 1st Division made an attempt to capture Munster Alley, the section of the Switch Line where it intersected the O.G.
 Lines.
-A tumultuous bomb fight developed but only a small section of trench was held.
+A bomb fight developed but only a small section of trench was held.

-Before it was withdrawn, the Australian 1st Division had attempted to prepare a jumping-off line for the assault on the O.G.
+Before it was withdrawn, the 1st Australian Division had attempted to prepare a jumping-off line for the assault on the O.G.
 Lines.
-The Australian 2nd Division took over the sector on 27 July and General Gough, eager for progress, pressed for an immediate attack.
-The division's commander, General Gordon Legge, lacked the experience and confidence of General Walker and succumbed to pressure from Gough.
+The 2nd Australian Division took over the sector on 27 July and General Gough, eager for progress, pressed for an immediate attack.
+The division's commander, General Gordon Legge, lacked the experience and confidence of Walker and succumbed to pressure from Gough.
 On the night of 28/29 July, in conditions far less favourable than those experienced by the 1st Division on the night of 22/23 July, the 2nd Division was expected to attack.
-The remorseless German bombardment made effective preparations virtually impossible.
-The dust raised by the shelling prevented the Australian artillery observers from directing their field guns which were tasked with cutting the barbed wire entanglements.
-An attack by the British 23rd Division on Munster Alley dragged in the Australian 5th Brigade — the ensuing bomb fight saw the British and Australian infantry expend over 15,000 grenades.
-The main attack went ahead, scheduled to start at 12:15 a.m. on 29 July but the Australian 7th Brigade was late in reaching its start line and its movement was detected by the German defenders; when the attack commenced, the Australians were met by a hail of machine gun fire.
+The remorseless German bombardment made preparation virtually impossible.
+The dust raised by the shelling prevented the Australian artillery observers from directing their field guns on wire cutting.
+An attack by the 23rd Division on Munster Alley dragged in the 5th Australian Brigade and the bomb fight saw the British and Australian infantry expend over 15,000 grenades.
+The main attack went ahead, scheduled to start at 12:15 a.m. on 29 July but the 7th Australian Brigade was late in reaching its start line and its movement was detected by the German defenders; when the attack commenced, the Australians were met by a hail of machine gun fire.
 South of the road the 5th Brigade remained pinned down, unable to even get started.
 On their left, north of the road, the 7th Brigade encountered uncut wire.
 On the northern flank some minor progress was made by the 6th Brigade but everywhere else the attack was a failure.
 Including the attack and the preceding day of preparation the 2nd Division lost over 3,500 men; the 7th Brigade had to be withdrawn to reserve, so great were its losses.